Farah-H/Engineering_74/business/interviewing_skills/README.md

 # What is Elevator's Pitch (TMY)
-'Tell me about yourself.'
+__'Tell me about yourself.'__ is usually the first question you will be asked in an interview.
+It is an opportunity to sell yourself from the get-go.

 ```
 Task
 ```
-** Create an Elevator's pitch for maximum 1 min**
+Create an Elevator's pitch for maximum 1 min.
+It needs to include:
+- Introduction
+- Your background
+    - if your background is not in Tech, why the switch?
+- Key / Recent Achievements
+- Why DevOps?
+- Deliver in a professional manner / positive attitude.